magento/knowledge-base/src/troubleshooting/installation-and-upgrade/uct-segmentation-fault-error.md

 The likely cause is a PHP memory limitation.

-There are 2 possible solutions to avoid this PHP memory limitation.
+There are two possible solutions to avoid this PHP memory limitation.

 <ins>Solution 1</ins>: